Things to do over the Easter weekend

 Foraging

-During the season of spring, nature produces some amazing ingredients that can be foraged from hedgerows and woodlands to enhance delicious recipes.
-Why not go on a foraging adventure over the Easter weekend and give one of the recipes in our spring foraging guide a go?
+During spring, nature produces some amazing ingredients that can be foraged from hedgerows and woodlands to enhance your delicious Easter feast.
+Why not go on a foraging adventure over the long weekend and give one of the recipes in our spring foraging guide a go?
 Choose from nettle tea to wild garlic pesto and spend some time getting creative in the kitchen!

 Spring walks